MeldrickWee/AskMyPDF/README.md

 The AI Practitioner Handbook was first converted from a PDF file into embeddings with OpenAIEmbeddings (OpenAI), which cost approximately $0.077 for 91 pages of text content.
-Using FAISS (Facebook), the embeddings were saved locallyas a vector store for efficient similarity search.
+Using FAISS (Facebook), the embeddings were saved locally as a vector store for efficient similarity search.

 ## Features